maxzheng/great-life-guide/README.md

 Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
 This lists the steps to achieve that in a sustainable way, so everyone can be happy and do great things.

-Before we start, we need to keep these goals in mind, our true north, so we don't get lost in the details:
+Before we start, we need to keep these goals in mind, our true north, so we don't get lost:

 1. **Truth**: There are too much misinformation out there, so it's hard to make the right decisions.
 As an intelligent being, we must seek the truth and use it to our advantage.
 Don't be afraid of it.
 There is no need to hide it by making up stories, etc. Never blindly believe what others say -- question everything to better understand.
-Our universe is vast and eagerly awaits us to explore it.
+Our universe is vast and eagerly awaits us to explore.
 Be excited for the opportunity!
 Only truth can build trust, expand our wisdom, satisfy our curiosity, and build a solid foundation for everything else.

-2. **Pleasure**: Too often we get stuck in the necessities of life, such as raising a family or earning money, that we forget to enjoy life.
+2. **Pleasure**: Too often we get stuck in the dramas or necessities of life that we forget to enjoy it.
    There is no need to choose one or the other, you can do both at the same time.
 You only live once, so experience everything that life has to offer.
 Don't be afraid to try everything once, as long as it is safe, because you never know what you like until you try -- sometimes you might need to try twice.
 Whatever you like to do, don't hold back and go for it!
 One of the greatest pleasure is love, so love everyone and everything as much as you can.

 3. **Unity**: While a single person can do amazing things, but the greatest things can only be accomplished when we work together as one.
 That is every single living being -- not just humans, but animals, bacterials, plants, etc. More